 - Can I identify what those obstacles are?

-- Does the character who’s being blocked know what the obstacle is, and how does her knowledge or ignorance affect her behavior?
+- Does the character who’s being blocked know what the obstacle is?
+How does her knowledge or ignorance affect her behavior?

 - Are the obstacles relevant to the story, and contribute to it?
 Are they believable?